- L-theanine Health Benefits

 - Key Takeaways

-If you’re researching L-theanine, also known as theanine, you may already know that it’s an amino acid found in green and black tea, that boosts mood, and promotes a sense of calm without drowsiness.
+L-theanine is an amino acid found naturally in green and black tea, that boosts mood, and promotes a sense of calm without drowsiness.

 L-theanine Health Benefits

 There have been a number of studies looking at the benefits of L-theanine.
-The FDA considers theanine as a GRAS (“Generally recognized as safe”) supplement.
+The FDA considers L-theanine as a GRAS (“Generally recognized as safe”) supplement.

-Glutamate and GABA are both essential neurotransmitters, with important roles to play in cognitive function, however, when glutamate levels get too high, as they can during times of prolonged stress, when GAD1 mutations are present, or on a high glutamate diet, the usually beneficial glutamate can become an excitotoxin.1
+Glutamate and GABA are both essential neurotransmitters, with important roles to play in cognitive function, however, when glutamate levels get too high, as they can during times of prolonged stress, the usually beneficial glutamate can become what is called an excitotoxin.1

-In fact, elevated glutamate has been linked to a number of neurological diseases.2
+In fact, chronically elevated glutamate has been linked to a number of neurological diseases.
+2

 This study found that L-theanine reduces physiological and psychological stress by blocking glutamate receptors in the brain.
-One of the primary reasons people experience an anti-anxiety effect when taking theanine is due to this glutamate blocking activity.
-Put simple, L-theanine helps take your foot off the gas pedal.
+One of the primary reasons people experience an anti-anxiety effect when taking L-theanine is due to this glutamate blocking activity.
+Put simple, L-theanine helps take your foot off the brain’s gas pedal by acting as a glutamate antagonist.

-This study found that L-theanine prevented the cold and flu and had an immune boosting effect “enhancing gamma-delta T cell function.”
+This 2008 study found that L-theanine helped to prevent contracting the cold and flu and had an immune boosting effect “enhancing gamma-delta T cell function.”

 The New York Times, reporting on the study, had this to say in summary: